| Boston Celebrates Opening of Aqueduct, October 25th, 1848 |

 map).
 Between Cochituate's North

-Pond and the Aqueduct stood the Cochituate Gate House,
+Pond and the Aqueduct stood the Cochituate Gate House - the

 which regulated the flow of water - a city-sized